 - Improve their job descriptions: Gendered language — that is, traditionally masculine (“determined, decisive, analytical”) and feminine (“perceptive, sociable, outgoing”) — can prevent candidates from applying for roles.

-And there are a handful of specific tasks talent acquisition and business leaders can tackle to improve in these areas and, in turn, develop more-equitable and -inclusive hiring practices, according to Pin-ya.
+There are many specific tasks TA and business leaders can tackle to improve in these areas and, in turn, develop more equitable and inclusive hiring practices, per Pin-ya.

 Review candidates solely based on the information provided.

-Interview panels must solely utilize the info presented to them by recruiters (via screens) and candidates (via résumés and interviews) to make objective, unbiased decisions, according to Pin-ya.
+Interview panels must solely use info presented to them by recruiters (via screens) and candidates (via résumés and interviews) to make objective, unbiased decisions, Pin-ya said.

-Pin-ya shared an eye-opening example of how researchers shared three of the same, exact résumés with test subjects.
+Pin-ya shared noted how researchers shared three of the same exact résumés with test subjects.
 The only differences?
-The candidate names and organizations in which they were involved:
+The candidate names and orgs in which they were involved:

 - 1) “Lei Zhang”; involved in solely Asian American organizations